basel5001/basel5001/README.md

-- 👋 Hi, I’m @Basel Mohamed
+- 👋 Hi, I’m Basel Mohamed Alam
-- 👀 I’m interested in IT Field
+- 👀 I’m Working as DevOps
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently Programming with Python
 - 💞️ I’m looking to collaborate on Github
-- 📫 Baselmmm69@Gmail.com
+- 📫 My Email >>> Baselmmm69@Gmail.com

 <!---
 basel5001/basel5001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.